 For those who are curious and have questions about the transition that my family is in the midst of, please feel free to direct message me or email me.

 Now you see why June was a month that ended up a whole lot different than it began.
-By this time next year, you can come and visit this pastor in Florida on your way to the beach.
+By this time next year, you can come and visit this pastor in the Florida panhandle on your way to the beach.